varnishcache/varnish-cache/doc/sphinx/phk/thatslow.rst

 But did it work ?
 -----------------

-A 10 year project aniversary is a good reason to stop and see if the expected roses are there to be smelled.
+A 10 year project anniversary is a good reason to stop and see if the expected roses are there to be smelled.

 We have lots of numbers, commits (10538), bugreports (1864), CVEs